mtdukes/evl-analysis/readme.md

 Open Route Service limits queries through its API to 10 shapefiles at a time.
 The service also limits total API queries to 2,500 a day.

-Due to these limitations, the Python script runs queries for each site four times to produce a geojson feature collection with shapefiles at 0.5-mile intervals from 0.5 to 20, which each polygon describing a driving distance range.
+Due to these limitations, the Python script runs queries for each site four times to produce a geojson feature collection with shapefiles at 0.5-mile intervals from 0.5 to 20, with each polygon describing a driving distance range.

 For example, a point that appears in the isochrone with a mile value of 5, but not in an isochrone with a mile value of 4.5, is within 4.5 and 5 miles from the early voting location.

-Voter registration data, in CSV format, [is loaded into the database](http://www.kevfoo.com/2012/01/Importing-CSV-to-PostGIS/), and a separate Python script is used to import the isochrone geojsons using [ogr2ogr](https://www.gdal.org/ogr2ogr.html) and its [pygdaltools wrapper](https://pypi.org/project/pygdaltools/).
+Voter registration data, in CSV format, [are loaded into the database](http://www.kevfoo.com/2012/01/Importing-CSV-to-PostGIS/), and a separate Python script was used to import the isochrone geojsons using [ogr2ogr](https://www.gdal.org/ogr2ogr.html) and its [pygdaltools wrapper](https://pypi.org/project/pygdaltools/).
 Usage for [```loadIsochrones.py```](loadIsochrones.py):

 ```bash
 python loadIsochrones.py data/isochrones_lookup.csv